AdaCore/gnatstudio/docs/users_guide/extending.rst

   start-of-line hash ('#') signs.
 The first line of the comment should be a one line explanation of the goal of the script, separated by a blank line from the rest of the comment.

-* Customization variables

-  If a user can configure your script by changing some global variables, they should be listed next and fully documented.
-The user can use the :menuselection:`Tools --> Plug-ins` menu to change the value of those variables.

 * Implementation